 The area is currently enjoyed by walkers, cyclists, local residents, and those travelling from further afield.
 The solar farm development would turn a pleasant and rural area into an industrialised area protected by CCTV cameras and high fencing with warning signs, which are far from welcoming to those who currently benefit from the quiet and unspoilt public access pathway and bridleways.

-The construction stage will last up to two years and will involve articulated lorries, HGVs and vans transporting materials to site.
-The access routes from M4 Junction 17 and 18 are shown below in the document section. \Residents living nearby will be significantly impacted by the noise and vibration caused by the very large increase in HGV traffic during the construction phase.
+The construction stage will last up to two years and will bring more than 20,000 articulated lorries, HGVs and vans transporting materials to site creating noise and pollution, and endangering pedestrians, cyclists and horse riders.
 Additionally, a 25+ mile trench stretching from Sherston to Melksham will be incredibly disruptive for all around.

 The solar park would significantly adversely impact the character and appearance of the landscape.
 The expansive tranquil landscape of open green fields with far reaching views would turn into a semi-industrial, utility-grade power complex, with fields of 4.5m high dark solar panels, shipping containers containing electrical equipment and security fencing.